 - Many Academy fixtures are digitally recorded and player performance and decision making are analysed by the coaching team.

 - A professional data management system is used to keep record of match and training statistics, ratings, evaluation and players injury tracking.
 All data collected is communicated to players and parents.

 - Footage obtained can also be distributed to professional clubs for the purpose of securing player trials.

 - The Academy includes Strength and Conditioning staff whose role it is to ensure that all players develop their physical attributes to the maximum.

 - The Academy coaching team will design individual training programmes to target Strenght and Conditioning..

 - Regular physical testing required for individual training prescription and to develop performance benchmarks for playing standards and playing positions.

 - The Academy's coaching team advise players with regard to their diet and the nutrition they gain thereby.

-- Individual Academy members have their weight and height monitored in conjunction with the Strength and Conditioning coach.
+- Individual Academy members have their weight, height and body fat monitored in conjunction with the Sport therapists.